How to Run PPC Campaigns in Google Ads

 Here’s a detailed breakdown of the campaign structure, from top to bottom.

-This will also help you manage your budget, as you can analyze which campaign is bringing more revenue.
+This will also help you manage your budget, as you can analyze which campaign is bringing in more revenue.

 For example, Mr.Rooter can run three main campaigns based on their website navigation: